 Costa Rica houses over 110 volcanoes.
 Imagine if they all went boom at once!
 Gratefully, that won’t be happening any time soon.
-Out of the 110 volcanoes, only five are actually active.
+Out of the 110 volcanoes, there are only five active volcanoes in Costa Rica.
 And not enough to scare the bejesus out of anyone!

 This is without a doubt the most popular volcano in all of Costa Rica.
 Why?

 1. It’s only 45-minute drive from San Jose.

 2. You can walk right up to the tip of the crater and look in.